2019 Whakaari / White Island eruption: Fatalities

 Over the days following the initial eruption, the death toll steadily rose as bodies were recovered from the island and as several of the severely burnt victims succumbed to their injuries.
 On 15 December, it was announced that the death toll had risen to 16.
 Including two people who were missing and later considered fatalities, there were 13 Australian tourists, three Americans and two New Zealand men who worked as guides for White Island Tours.
 Another victim, an American woman, succumbed to her injuries on 22 December, raising the confirmed death toll to 19 and the number of the American fatalities to four.
 In January 2020, an Australian man and an American man died of their injuries and the two missing people were officially declared as dead, bringing the death toll to 21.
 A German man died on 2 July 2020, bringing the death toll to 22.

 Due to the severe injuries sustained by those on the island, identification of the deceased was carried out by a variety of individuals including a pathologist, a forensic dentist, and a fingerprint officer.
 This was aided by officers creating profiles of the victims, including descriptions of appearance, clothing, photos, fingerprints, medical and dental records, and DNA samples.
-The information was then matched to evidence gathered from the deceased individual in the autopsy.
+The information was then matched to evidence gathered from the deceased individual in the postmortem.

 Injuries

 All but three of the survivors suffered severe or critical injuries and the vast majority were badly burned.
 They were initially taken to Whakatāne Hospital, where they were triaged and stabilised before being transferred to other hospitals.
 Whakatāne Hospital, Tauranga Hospital, and Waikato Hospital in Hamilton all activated their mass casualty plans.
 On 10 December, the Ministry of Health announced that twenty-five people had been transferred to the country's four burns units in Auckland (Middlemore), Hamilton, Lower Hutt, and Christchurch, all of which were at capacity.
-On 11 December, it was reported that New Zealand had ordered 1.2 million cm2 of skin from the United States and Australia to treat patients following the eruption, some of whom had burns on up to 95% of their bodies.
+On 11 December, it was reported that New Zealand had ordered 1.2 million cm2 (186,000 sq in) of skin from the United States and Australia to treat patients following the eruption, some of whom had burns on up to 95% of their bodies.
 Three survivors suffered slight injuries.

 Thirteen injured Australians were airlifted to Australia from the night of 11 December to receive treatment in hospitals in Sydney and Melbourne.
 Three Royal Australian Air Force (RAAF) planes, a C-130J Super Hercules and two C-17 Globemasters, flew to Christchurch with specialist aircrew and medical equipment on board.
 Several Australian state governments also supplied aircraft to assist in the airlift.
-A total of twelve Australians were expected to be airlifted to their homeland.